Ability to Use Your Own Mail Server

 System Admins can set up server-level settings with a default mail server and account to use when sending mail.
-Additionally, users can set up their own mail server settings (just like when they use Outlook) so that they can use their own credentials when they send e-mails.
+Additionally, users can set up their own mail server settings (just like when they use Outlook) to use their own credentials when they send e-mails.

 IMPORTANT NOTE: The Mail Server Settings within the System Settings are just the default.
-The only reason you would ever want to fill in JUST the System Setting default and not for each user would be if their email server supports emails being sent with just one login with different usernames.
-If this is the case, the email will be sent using the server settings in the System Settings, but the FROM email field will be whichever one is associated with the logged in user.
+The only reason you would ever want to fill in JUST the System Setting default and not for each user will be if their email server supports emails being sent with just one login with different usernames.
+If this is the case, the email will be sent using the System Settings server settings, but the FROM email field will be whichever one is associated with the logged-in user.
 However, most email servers do not function this way.